 Our Level 5 Certificate in Coaching and Mentoring is an ideal qualification for people with significant responsibility for coaching and mentoring employees as part of their day-to-day role.
 It covers planning and preparing specific learning and development opportunities and requires you to practise your coaching skills in the workplace.

 The course is also designed to support you to move into a development role or to start a career as a freelance coach and mentor.
 It will enable you to:

-All applicants must attend a bespoke information session and informal interview to discuss your qualifications, experience, workplace role, motivation and aspirations.
+All applicants must attend a bespoke information session and informal interview to discuss their qualifications, experience, workplace role, motivation and aspirations.

 You need evidence of:

 Assessment is through coursework and an exciting range of assessment methods is used.
-These include observations of your practice, self-evaluation, reflective tasks, written assignments, individual and group poster presentations and professional discussions.
+These include observations of your practice, self-evaluation, reflective tasks, written assignments, individual and group poster presentations.
 All assessment methods have been designed to focus on skills specific to the professional coach or mentor, while incorporating key transferable skills.

 You are required to undertake research and write in an appropriate academic style, using Harvard Referencing systems.

-All assessments require you to apply theory to your own practice and you are expected to engage with academic research and learning theory in a manner commensurate with higher-level study.
+All assessments require you to apply theory to your own practice and you are expected to engage with academic research and learning theory.

 This qualification may provide progression opportunities to other ILM qualifications such as the ILM Level 5 Certificate in Leadership and Management or the ILM Level 7 Certificate or Diploma in Coaching Supervision.